Deputies brawl in Ukraine parliament, session suspended

 The pro-business Party of the Regions and their allies enjoyed a strong majority in the last parliament.

-But though it is still the biggest single party, it lost seats in the Oct.
-28 election and faces an opposition which has been re-energised by the arrival of the Svoboda nationalists and Klitschko’s UDAR (Punch) party.
+But though it is still the biggest single party, it lost seats in the October 28 election and faces an opposition which has been re-energized by the arrival of the Svoboda nationalists and Klitschko’s UDAR (Punch) party.